This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 1. Breathe better air

-Between pollution, seasonal allergies and creepy crawlies outside, some of us would prefer staying inside as often as possible, but if you thought you’re breathing better air inside, I hate to break it to you: Indoor air pollution can be up to 10 times worse than what you’re inhaling outdoors.
+Between pollution, seasonal allergies and creepy crawlies outside, some of us would prefer staying inside as often as possible, but if you thought you’re breathing better air inside, there’s bad news: Indoor air pollution can be up to 10 times worse than what you’re inhaling outdoors.

 Most of us think of pollution as factory smoke or car exhaust, but indoor air pollution means our homes are loaded with it too and often at levels significantly higher than what you’d find outside.
 Inadequate ventilation, paints, chemicals from household and personal products, and mold all contribute.